zjkllgz/supplementary/model-comparison-chronological.md

 ---

 *Note:* For each target row, we report MSE and MAE together with MAPE.
-The *Overall* row reports NMSE and NMAE, computed by normalizing each target error (e.g., by its variance or standard deviation) and then macro-averaging over the five targets; MAPE is also macro-averaged.
+The *Overall* row reports NMSE and NMAE, computed by normalizing each target error, for example by its variance or standard deviation, and then macro-averaging over the five targets; MAPE is also macro-averaged.